 Who can participate?

-Adults with mild to moderate bilateral keratoconus with no corneal scarring, evidence of disease progression in both eyes within the past 1-2 years, and with no other eye disease or previous eye surgery, can participate in this study.
+Adults with mild to moderate bilateral keratoconus with no corneal scarring, evidence of disease progression in both eyes within the past 1-2 years, and with no other eye disease or previous eye surgery.

 What does the study involve?